HAWAII OLYMPIC DEVELOPMENT PROGRAM

 What are Regional Camps?

 US Youth Soccer is divided into four regions.
-Hawaii is a part of Region IV.
+Hawaii is a part of the West Region.
 The camps are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for possible national team camp, pool, or team participation.
 Each region varies somewhat as to the specifics and the cost of their camps.

 What is a National Camp?